Homosexuality in the New Testament: Natural law

 The authors of the New Testament had their roots in the Jewish tradition, which is commonly interpreted as prohibiting homosexuality.
-A more conservative biblical interpretation contends "the most authentic reading of [Romans] 1:26-27 is that which sees it prohibiting homosexual activity in the most general of terms, rather than in respect of more culturally and historically specific forms of such activity".
+A more conservative biblical interpretation contends "the most authentic reading of [Romans] 1:26–27 is that which sees it prohibiting homosexual activity in the most general of terms, rather than in respect of more culturally and historically specific forms of such activity".

-Several early church writers state that Romans 1:26b is a condemnation of men having unnatural sex with women.
-Underlying Paul's thinking is Genesis 2:22-24, "The Lord God then built the rib that he had taken from the man into a woman.
+Underlying Paul's thinking is Genesis 2:22–24, "The Lord God then built the rib that he had taken from the man into a woman.
 When he brought her to the man, the man said: "This one, at last, is bone of my bones and flesh of my flesh; ...That is why a man leaves his father and mother and clings to his wife, and the two of them become one body."
 For Paul, God's intended order is for male and female sexual relationships, united in marriage.
-That is what he saw as natural, and therefore same sex relationships were unnatural.
+Unnatural law is also related to who is being penetrated.
+Plato argues that homosexual penetration disrupts the hierarchy of men on top and women being mounted.
+That is what he saw as natural, and therefore same-sex relationships were unnatural.
 In 1 Romans, Paul is giving examples of what happens when people abandon God's plan.

 The passage has been described by David Hilborn of the Evangelical Alliance as "the most important biblical reference for the homosexuality debate".
 In common with many traditional commentators, Hilborn goes on to argue that condemnation of homosexual activity is derived from the "broad contours" of Paul's argument, in addition to the selective reading of individual words or phrases.

 Yale University professor John Boswell (1980) speculated that the text does not condemn "homosexual acts by homosexuals", but rather "homosexual acts committed by heterosexual persons".
 Boswell argues that the conceptual modality (natural laws) which would provide the basis for the condemnation of homosexuality did not exist prior to the Enlightenment era.
-Hays argues that Romans 1:26-27 is part of a general condemnation of humans, in which males and females, have rejected their creational (as in Genesis) distinctions, with homoeroticism being intrinsically wrong.
+Richard B. Hays argues that Romans 1:26–27 is part of a general condemnation of humans, in which males and females, have rejected their creational (as in Genesis) distinctions, with homoeroticism being intrinsically wrong.

 John J. McNeill (1993) also invokes "heterosexuals" who "abandoned heterosexuality" or "exchanged heterosexuality for homosexuality".
-Joe Dallas (1996), opposing what he saw as "pro-gay theology" behind such interpretations, contended that the apostle Paul is condemning changing "the natural use into that which is against nature" (Romans 1:26-27), and to suggest that Paul is referring to "heterosexuals indulging in homosexual behavior requires unreasonable mental gymnastics".
+Joe Dallas (1996), opposing what he saw as "pro-gay theology" behind such interpretations, contended that the apostle Paul is condemning changing "the natural use into that which is against nature" (Romans 1:26–27), and to suggest that Paul is referring to "heterosexuals indulging in homosexual behavior requires unreasonable mental gymnastics".